 This is the perfect cheese sauce for dipping pretzels, bread, or even drizzling over tortillas for nachos!
-My dear friend Candy sent me a box of fresh pretzels from the east coast – an Oktoberfest surprise, she said – and I just had to make a delicious cheese sauce to go with them.
+My dear friend Candy sent me a box of gourmet pretzels – an Oktoberfest surprise, she said – and I just had to make a delicious cheese sauce to go with them.
 My mom came over and what would have been a rather uneventful Wednesday suddenly became a snack event.
 Isn’t it cool how food can turn your whole day around?

 We have to briefly talk about these pretzels.
 I had never heard of Eastern Standard Provisions before this box showed up on my porch but I am unbelievably impressed.
 I was honestly blown away by the quality.
 This the best pretzel I’ve had outside of Germany.
-They’re honestly very reasonably priced too!
-They have loads of gift boxes under $30.
 My box is the Oktoberfest party pack: 2 wheelhouse pretzels, 2 topknot pretzels, 1 bag of pretzel bites, Maui Onion mustard, and pretzel salt.
 I followed the instructions and brushed two pretzels and some bites with water, sprinkled the salt on, and baked at 450 for about four minutes.
 They tasted bakery fresh!
 I highly recommend them if you are a pretzel fanatic like my mom and I are.

 This recipe comes together in mere minutes.
 Probably five, but I wasn’t keeping track.
 Be sure to grate your own cheese when making this for the creamiest possible sauce.
 The pre-grated stuff just doesn’t melt as nicely.